 - Don’t let anyone put you off.
 If you’re in pain, be a pain.
 Go up the chain of command until someone takes action for you.
 Talk to human resources or the owner.
 You need help before you get way worse.

 - What should happen after I tell my employer I got hurt at work?
 Whoever you report it to should start the wheels turning to get you to the doctor.
 The workers’ compensation insurance company should be called to start your claim.
 A trip to the company doctor—paid for by the insurance company—should shortly follow.
 You might fill out some paperwork.
-Someone at work should complete the first report of injury form, which helps get your case started.
+Speaking of paperwork, you need to know about some very important forms that can impact your rights.

 After you do this, congratulations!
 You’ve done all you can to start your case.
 But you can’t always count on your employer to do it right, and you sure can’t depend on the insurance company to do right by you.
 It’s a complicated system that can take advantage of you, which is why I wrote a FREE BOOK to help you navigate the choppy waters of South Carolina workers’ comp.